Episode 109: You Can’t Pay People in Chicken

 [Ally laughs]

 Ally: Thanks, Paul.
 That was a lot of really good information about a very interesting article.
-I think this one got a lot of traction, so it’s cool to hear some feedback from a HR perspective.
+I think this one got a lot of traction, so it’s cool to hear some feedback from an HR perspective.

 Paul: Yeah, yeah.
 I’m headed to the drive thru.